cross-solution/YAWIK/README.md

 ----

-http://yawik.org/demo/ (this demonstrates YAWIK as an applicant tracking system) http://jobs.yawik.org (this demonstrates YAWIK as a Jobportal)
+http://yawik.org/demo/ (this demonstrates YAWIK as an applicant tracking system) http://jobs.yawik.org (YAWIK as a Jobportal with real job offers)

 Who is using YAWIK?
 -------------------